Skip to content

 • users:read, files:read, app_mentions:read

-5. Event Subscriptions — enable and subscribe to:
+5. Event Subscriptions — enable and subscribe to these bot events:

 • message.channels, message.groups, message.im, message.mpim, app_mention